arodriguezp2003/web-content-summarizer/Readme.md

 - Extracts clean and relevant text from a webpage.
 - Crafts effective prompts to guide the AI.
-- Summarizes webpage content using OpenAI's GPT models.
+- Summarizes webpage content using OpenAI's And Gemini LLM.

 ## Installation